flimflam-austin/hugo-cms-test/site/content/quick_reads/20180906-18-09-05-sexy-selfie-study/index.md

     _key: card-2-9ba42a46-cf2b-4415-88a5-90a504faa1fc
   - order: 2
     body: >-
-      > ‘So, when a young woman adjusts her bikini provocatively with her phone at the ready, don’t think of her as vacuous or as a victim.
+      > "So, when a young woman adjusts her bikini provocatively with her phone at the ready, don’t think of her as vacuous or as a victim.
 Think of her as a strategic player in a complex social and evolutionary game.
-She’s out to maximise her lot in life, just like everyone.’
+She’s out to maximise her lot in life, just like everyone."

       Dr Khandis Blake, lead author, UNSW Science’s School of Biological, Earth